DevWaiYanLinn/clover-auction/README.md

 MAIL_HOST=
 MAIL_USER=
 MAIL_PASSWORD=
+TEST_MAIL=

+# Cloudinary
 CLOUDINARY_API_KEY=
 CLOUDINARY_API_SECRET=
 CLOUDINARY_CLOUD_NAME=

+# IoRedis
+REDIS_URL=
 ```

 ## Conclusion

 This project was an important milestone in my journey as a full-stack developer, built before my move to Japan.
 It allowed me to refine my skills in both backend and frontend technologies, while also deepening my understanding of web development practices.

 ## Acknowledgments